digitalmedia9493/telugujobsalert_source/sources.md

-# 📚 Source of Information – Telugu Job Alerts
+# 📚 Source of Information – RS Technologees

 This document contains a list of official government websites used as sources in our app for job alerts, schemes, and news.